-The responsibility for implementing Canada's income security programs, which includes the Canada Pension Plan and Old Age Security, rests with Human Resources and Skills Development Canada (HRSDC).
+The responsibility for implementing Canada's income security programs, which includes the Canada Pension Plan and Old Age Security, rests with Employment and Social Development Canada (ESDC).

 The Agreement on Social Security between Canada and Japan was signed on February 15, 2006 and came into force on March 1, 2008.